-New healthcare CO-OPs, nonprofit insurers created under the ACA, are priced comparably to or lower than competitors in Arizona, Colorado, Connecticut, Kentucky, Maine, Maryland, Nevada, and Oregon.
-Arizona’s CO-OP is the lowest-priced plan in the state, with a 23% proposed rate decrease from 2014.
-Competitive premiums may not always equate to higher enrollment, however, as some CO-OPs have found.
+New healthcare CO-OPs, nonprofit insurers created under the ACA, are priced comparably to or lower than competitors in Arizona, Colorado, Connecticut, Kentucky, Maryland, Nevada, New Mexico, and Tennessee.
+Competitive premiums may not always equate to higher enrollment, however.

 Click on individual states in the map to pull up details on 2015 premium rate filings.

 • State has approved all rate filings

 Source: PwC Health Research Institute analysis of state insurance department rate filings and public statements

 ** Louisiana is only reporting bids from insurers that are requesting 10% and higher rate increases

 *** California is reporting a 4.2% weighted average premium rate increase